 There is always a story behind every location.
 It is usually a dark history and that is what draws us in.
 You can find us on our weekends off looking at old articles, reading books and even visiting locations just for fun.
 Why?
 Because we love the old buildings and the stories of the people that lived there.

 I suppose it is like anywhere.
 You are not going to like everyone you meet and it is the same in the paranormal.
 I guess it seems like it is amplified sometimes.
 There are limited locations and you have a lot of groups all trying to get into the same location.
-There is jealously because one group got on the radio while another didn’t.
+There is jealousy because one group got on the radio while another didn’t.
 You have to put all this crap aside and just do your own thing.
 It is easier said than done as the more you become known in the community, the more drama seems to follow.

-This is another thread I have discussed before, but in a nutshell, paranormal activity can happen anytime anywhere.
+This is another thread I have discussed before, but paranormal activity can happen anytime anywhere.
 We only do it at night for logistical reasons and to be able to run a more controlled investigation.
 There is no hard and fast rule that says you can’t do it during the day, just know your surroundings so you can take that into account.

 If someone reaches out for help because they are having trouble in our homes, if we can’t help you, we will put you onto someone that will.
 If you have a question about the paranormal we are really happy to answer.
 What most of us don’t like however is when you ask us to review your photos and then you get upset if we tell you it isn’t paranormal.
 It is really frustrating and feels like a kick in the teeth.
 Don’t ask something if you are not prepared for the truth.

 I hope I have shed a little bit of light.
 We are very approachable people and not the weirdos delegated to the back of the room.
-We find the beauty in the darkness and most of all we have all found a bit of family in this crazy paranormal world.
+We find beauty in the darkness and most of all we have all found a bit of family in this crazy paranormal world.
 Jump on board, there is room for everyone!

-Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates